-Man Utd thrashing 'insane' says Klopp
+Man Utd thrashing 'special' says Klopp

-Manchester United 0-5 Liverpool: Result is 'insane' and unexpected, says Jurgen Klopp
+Manchester United 0-5 Liverpool: Result is 'special' and unexpected, says Jurgen Klopp

 Last updated on .From the section Liverpool